dario-github/notion-nlp/README.md

 ## Note

-- The word segmentation tool has two built-in options: jieba/pkuseg.
+- The word segmentation tool has two built-in options: jieba/~~pkuseg~~.
 (Considering adding language analysis to automatically select the most suitable word segmentation tool for that language.)

   - jieba is used by default.
-  - pkuseg cannot be installed with poetry and needs to be installed manually with pip.
+  - ~~pkuseg cannot be installed with poetry and needs to be installed manually with pip.
 In addition, this library is slow and requires high memory usage.
-It has been tested that a VPS with less than 1G memory needs to load virtual memory to use it.
+It has been tested that a VPS with less than 1G memory needs to load virtual memory to use it.~~

 - The analysis method using tf-idf is too simple.
-Consider integrating the API of LLM (such as chatGPT) for further analysis.
+Consider integrating the API of LLM (such as openAI GPT-3) for further analysis.

 ## Contributions